 There are two options for an airport to reach Bet Dwarka.
 From either of these two airports, you will have to either hire a car or get into a bus or train to get you to Okha or Dwarka city.
 Here are the two options –

-This route takes you directly to Okha jetty from where you can get a ferry to Beyt Dwarka.
+This route takes you directly to Okha from where you can either drive or walk on the new Sudarshan Setu bridge or take a ferry from the Okha jetty.
 The journey by road is around 3 hours long.

 In case you need to first head to Dwarka from Jamnagar, then you can follow the following route –